- Rapid Reference

 - Excessively rapid correction runs a risk of osmotic demyelination.
-This is extremely debilitating and won't be obvious immediately – hence the importance of controlling the rise in sodium.
+This is extremely debilitating and won't be obvious immediately – hence the necessity of controlling the rise in sodium.

-- The key is the net rate of correction – so, if the sodium corrects too rapidly but then you re-lower the sodium, that's OK.
+- The key is the net rate of correction.
+If the sodium corrects too rapidly but then you rapidly lower the sodium back to it's target value, that's OK.

 - Over-correcting the sodium is almost never due to the practitioner's giving too much sodium chloride.